-where $\langle ~\rangle$ represents the average value over one oscillation cycle of the inflaton.
 Similar to the standard inflation in the canonical framework, we assume that the timescale of the scalar field oscillation is much smaller than that of the expansion of the universe.
 In this limit, the time variations of $\rho_{\phi}$ during each cycle is small enough to approximate $\rho_\phi \simeq V(\phi_m)$, where $\phi_m$ is the maximum value of the field during a given cycle.
 According to Eq. (\ref{action}), in the framework of non-canonical inflation with a power-law Lagrangian for the potential $V\left(\phi\right)=V_{0}\phi^{n}$, the equation of state parameter can be calculated as follows

 which for $n=4$, it can be written as